Barisource/minecraft/README.md

 <h3>Normal Blocks</h3>

 Most blocks are simple things that take up all the space used at a given location.
 Some of these names may include a character called an "underscore" ( _ ) that looks like an underline.
 Any time you are referring to a block type by name make sure to include all characters within the name.
+It doesn't matter though if you use uppercase or lowercase letters.
+"StOnE" is treated by Minecraft the same as "stone" or "STONE".

 <table>
   <tr><th>Minecraft block name</th><th>Description</th></tr>